overview of pHD RESEARCH:

 Online and Social Media Law and Ethics: Project leader and author of annual reports (Office of the Police and Crime Commissioner for Surrey and Eagle Radio Ltd.) (2013-17) Read these reports here.

 National Union of Journalists (NUJ) Professional Training Committee (ProfCom) (2016 - ongoing)

-Universities and Colleges Union (UCU) Post-graduate student rep for City, University of London (2016-17)
+Universities and Colleges Union (UCU) Post-graduate and research student representative for City, University of London (2016-17)

-The Brilliant Club Scholar’s Programme: PhD Tutor ‘Online and Social Media Law and Ethics’ (Spring 2016)
+The Brilliant Club Scholar’s Programme: PhD Tutor on ‘Online and Social Media Law and Ethics’, running weekly seminars with high performing students within low performing secondary schools to encourage them to consider applying for the top UK universities (Spring 2016)

 (Peer-reviewed book chapter): 'Bullying and Social Media' (2017) School bullying and mental health: Risks, Intervention and Prevention (Routledge) In press, 2018.

 Slaying the Trolls: Social Media Use and Abuse: ‘Youth perspectives on law, crime and policing of social media abuse’ (The Open University in Wales, Cardiff: November 2018)